ritterim/rimdev-blog/_posts/2019-01-21-computed-side-effects.md

 ```

 ## Common Gotcha
 If you are working with more complex data structures a shallow clone won’t work here, you will need to do a `deep clone`.
-Check out my blog post about this <a href="https://rimdev.io/post-javascript-object-cloning">here.</a>
+Check out my blog post about this [here]({% post_url 2018-10-08-post-javascript-object-cloning %})
 Anytime you are manipulating data in a computed property that is a prop or from `Vuex store` you should always consider if you need to clone that data as to avoid these situations.
 If that data is being used elsewhere and you want to keep it in the original state, then this is a good option.